SymSpell vs. BK-tree: 100x faster fuzzy string search & spell checking

 Norvig’s algorithm is using the true Damerau-Levenshtein edit distance.
 It could be modified to use the Levenshtein distance.

-The BK-Tree implementation of Xenopax is using the Levenshtein edit distance.
-It could be modified to use the True Damerau-Levenshtein edit distance, but not the Restricted Damerau-Levenshtein edit distance where the triangle inequality required for a BK tree does not hold.
+The BK-Tree implementation of Xenopaxarrow-up-right is using the Levenshtein edit distance.
+It could be modified to use the True Damerau-Levenshtein edit distance, but not the Restricted Damerau-Levenshtein edit distance where the triangle inequality required for a BK tree does not holdarrow-up-right.

 SymSpell is using the Restricted Damerau-Levenshtein edit distance.
 It could be modified to use the Levenshtein distance or the True Damerau-Levenshtein distance.